 Unplanned releases to air, water, and land are reported to the Alberta Energy Regulator (AER) in accordance with the provincial regulations.
 NuVista also maintains strict reporting standards that include internal reporting and mitigation of all small unplanned releases that are smaller than provincial reporting thresholds – right down to a single litre.

-NuVista has utilized bi-fuel technology at our drilling and completion operations where available.
-This technology allows diesel engines to utilize cleaner burning natural gas that reduces both air emissions from transportation and combustion and cost for fuel compared to diesel usage.
-In 2016, NuVista utilized 1,175 103m3 of natural gas in place of diesel to conduct our drilling and completion operations.
+NuVista uses bi-fuel technology at our drilling and completion operations where available.
+This technology allows diesel engines to utilize cleaner burning natural gas thereby reducing both air emissions and fuel costs.
+In 2017, NuVista used 2,831 103m3 of natural gas in place of diesel while conducting our drilling and completion operations.

-All of our Alberta wells and facilities are regularly audited by the Alberta Energy Regulator (AER) which publishes industry-wide reports and data which are available on its website.
+All of our Alberta wells and facilities are regularly audited by the Alberta Energy Regulator (AER) which publishes industry-wide reports and compliance data on its website.

-* One pipeline oil emulsion release of 366 m3 occurred in 2015 in NuVista’s non-core operations in Northwest Alberta.
+* In 2015, one pipeline release of 366m3 (oil emulsion) occurred in NuVista’s non-core operations in Northwest Alberta.
 This release represented 97% of the corporate reportable release volume in 2015.
 This was a very rare event, has been fully investigated and cleaned up, and key steps have been taken to prevent recurrence.

 NuVista internally tracks spills of any volume.
 Reportable spills within secondary containment are spills which exceed the 2m3 threshold, but are held within engineered structures, which is a second line of defence.
 These spills do not come into contact with the surrounding environment.